NALLAMOLU-CHAITANYA/Java_learning/material/dsa/material/topics_notes.md

 1. Open addressing (linear probing - (x+i)%10 , quadritic probing - (x+i^2)%N)
 2. seperate chaining (linked list, BBST)

+##### 1. Open Addressing:

 | Probing Method    | Clustering Type          | Description                                          |
 | ----------------- | ------------------------ | ---------------------------------------------------- |
 | Linear Probing    | **Primary Clustering**   | Long runs of occupied slots attract more collisions. |
 | Quadratic Probing | **Secondary Clustering** | Only keys with same original hash form a cluster.    |
 | Double Hashing    | **Minimal Clustering**   | Uses a second hash function to reduce clustering.    |

+More in notes

+##### Seperate chaining

+1. linked list: if we have multiple i/ps have same hash values then they are stored in one linked list which the index will be pointing to.
+2. BBST: Similar to linked list but here we have to store the items in a balanced BST if collision happens.

+Note: There is memory issue with linked list approach as it stores 2 values. one is value and other is pointer to the next node.

+#### points to remember:

 **why to use hashing**
 Fast Access in dbs